March 14, 2025 update

 Compost NOW is a residential food waste collection program.
 We promote and support multiple daily drop off sites all over New Orleans.

-We also occasionally sell DIY backyard compost and indoor worm bins, but have not done so in 2022-2023.
-We are planning to bring this program back in Winter 2024/2025.
+We also occasionally sell DIY backyard compost and indoor worm bins.
 Learn more here!